OfficeDev/Microsoft-Teams-Samples/samples/bot-task-module/csharp/README.md

 ---
 page_type: sample
-description: This sample app demonstrate how to use Dialog using Bot Framework v4
+description: This sample app demonstrate how to use Dialogs (referred as task modules in TeamsJS v1.x) using Bot Framework v4
 products:
 - office-teams
 - office